Manchester United has become the first Premier League football club to stream its dedicated club channel, MUTV, free of...

-As well as ‘distance learning’, you may come across other, related, terms such as ‘open learning’ and ‘distance supported learning’.
+As noted above, as well as ‘distance learning’, you may come across other similar terms such as ‘open learning’ and ‘distance supported learning’.
 In truth, all of these types of learning are likely to overlap, but, as a rough guide, open learning includes more face-to-face classes than distance learning, while the word ‘supported’ usually indicates that there are tutors and physical material available to help students.

-Thanks to the wide availability of useful technology these days, learning materials and support may be provided by either one or a combination of the following means: books, phone, DVD, CD-ROM, email, the internet, podcasts and via mobile learning; the latter is where the student accesses course content stored on a mobile device or through a wireless server.
-Some providers offer course elements via the iTunes Store, which can be downloaded free of charge.
-Many courses make extensive use of the internet.
+Thanks to the widespread availability of digital technology these days, learning materials and support may be provided by either one or a combination of the following means: books, phone, DVD, email, the internet, podcasts and via mobile learning; the latter is where the student accesses course content stored on a mobile device or through a server.
+Some providers offer course elements via the iTunes Store, whose app can be downloaded free of charge.
+As you might expect, many courses make extensive use of the internet.
 Others involve tutor groups, which may meet regularly, or ‘summer camps’ of a few weeks’ duration to provide classroom education that complements regular, directed coursework at a distance.
+(Obviously such elements will not be running for the foreseeable future, but might well make a reappearance later in your course as the situation changes and circumstances allow.)

 At your convenience

-The great thing about distance learning – especially for those, like you, in the Armed Forces – is that it puts you in control of your education.
-Once you have chosen and enrolled on your course (see below), you are free to study when, where – and, these days, how – you choose, so you can fit your education around your current work and/or family commitments.
-It’s entirely up to you.
+The great thing about distance learning – especially for those, like you, in or having recently left the Armed Forces – is that it puts you in control of your education.
+Once you have chosen and enrolled on your course (see below), you are free to study when, where and how you choose, so you can fit your education around your current work, family commitments and/or enforced isolation.

-And, of course, in these days of laptops, notebooks, tablets and mobile learning, you can set up and study at a location of your choice – home or work, at a cafe, even while travelling.
-Importantly, too, you can work at your own pace – there are no term times to be rigidly stuck to (although you may have to sit exams, which may take place only at specific times).
+And, of course, in these days of laptops, notebooks, tablets and mobile learning, you can set up and study at a location of your choice – these days that’s likely to be at home, of course, but normally would also include work, at a cafe, even while travelling.
+Also important is the fact that you can work at your own pace – there are no term times to be rigidly stuck to (although you may have to sit exams, which could take place only at specific times).

 To sum up, distance study enables you take responsibility for your own learning.
-However, although you will be in control, a good provider will offer support – so you will certainly not be alone, left completely to your own devices, but will have back-up and assistance as and when you require it.
-There are also likely to be self-checks and interim tests to help ensure that you are on target, and tutor-marked assessments to provide valuable feedback, as well as a telephone helpline to call or someone to email for advice if you get stuck.
+However, although you will be in control, a good provider will offer plenty of support – so you will certainly not be alone, left completely to your own devices, but will have back-up and assistance as and when you require it.
+There are also likely to be self-checks and interim tests to help ensure that you are on target, and tutor-marked assessments to provide valuable feedback, as well as a telephone helpline to call, or someone to email or message for advice if you get stuck.

 How do I choose a course and provider?